jasraa/tp/docs/DeveloperGuide.md

 coverage for each file of the main application.

 ### 6.2 Logger
-A Global Logger is utilized in certain method and features which are more prone to errors, etc, methods that may potentially deal with invalid inputs.
+A Global Logger is utilized in certain methods and features which are more prone to errors, etc., methods that may potentially deal with invalid inputs.
 In the releases, this Logger is disabled using the command
-`Logger.getLogger(Logger.GLOBAL_LOGGER_NAME).setLevel(Level.OFF);` before `run()` is called in `BudgetBuddy` .
+`Logger.getLogger(Logger.GLOBAL_LOGGER_NAME).setLevel(Level.OFF);` before `run()` is called in `BudgetBuddy#main()` .
 However, in the code files, the Logger is still enabled and aids in tracing the code when testing for errors.

 ## Appendix A: Product scope